nostr-protocol/nips/README.md

 ### Conventional Tags

+These tags are defined by at least one NIP and may vary between different kinds.

 | name              | value                                | other parameters                | NIP                                   |
 | ----------------- | ------------------------------------ | ------------------------------- | ------------------------------------- |
 | `g`               | geohash                              | --                              | [52](52.md)                           |